GBKS/bitcoin-design/bitcoin-wallet-ui-kit.md

 - Fee selection
 - ...

-It also include user flows such as:
+It also includes detailed user flows, such as:

 - Onboarding
 - Creation and import of single and multi signature wallets